ivangeorgiew/voteApp/README.md

-# voteServer
+# VoteApp

-The server side for a react-redux voting app.
+A react-redux voting app.